aspose-finance/Aspose.Finance-API-References/english/net/aspose.finance.ofx.profile/billpaymessagesetv1/statusviamods/_index.md

 ---
 ## BillPayMessageSetV1.StatusViaMods property

-If true, server supports communication of server-initiated payment status changes by means of the !:PaymentModResponse message.
+If true, server supports communication of server-initiated payment status changes by means of the PaymentModResponse message.

 ```csharp
 public bool StatusViaMods { get; set; }